kgaughan/blog/content/blog/becoming-two-thirds-the-man-i-was.md

 I recorded my measurements using [Libra](https://play.google.com/store/apps/details?id=net.cachapa.libra), so I could see how things were going.

 One odd thing that I found helped was to give the project a name.
-I called it _Operation Fat Bastard_[ref]A self-deprecating [Alexei Sayle](https://en.m.wikipedia.org/wiki/Alexei_Sayle) reference, and not me being mean to myself.[/ref].
+I called it _Operation Fat Bastard_[^sayle].
 It meant I could pigeonhole everything I was doing, which acted as an intrinsic motivator for me.

 Over the course of a year, starting in July 2015 and ending in July 2016 or so, I had managed to wipe out 30kg, which was almost a third of my starting weight.
 I was still technically overweight, but only by a small bit.